h3sun/NewGrad-2022/README.md

 If you want to contribute, please submit a pull request.

+Remember, you are only one PR away from landing a job interview, obtaining an offer, starting your career, and eventually making impact on the world!

 Good luck on job hunting and your lives!